keeeeeevinguo/cpoj/README.md

 # cpoj

+A full-stack web application built with JHipster that allows users to submit and evaluate code against predefined test cases in real-time.
+This platform automates the process of code submission, compilation, and judging, providing instant feedback to users.

 This application was generated using JHipster 7.6.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v7.6.0](https://www.jhipster.tech/documentation-archive/v7.6.0).

 ## Project Structure